Noise Levels in Oakland Beach, Warwick, RI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Northern Oakland Beach sounds about 39% louder than Western Oakland Beach to the human ear, a 4.8 dBA gap.
+To the human ear, noise in northwestern Oakland Beach sounds about 41% louder than in southern Oakland Beach, a 5.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Oakland Beach Ave do you need to be?